hbc/knowledgebase/bcbio_chip_userstory_draft.md

     {'h2afz', 'h3ac', 'h3k27ac', 'h3k4me2', 'h3k4me3', 'h3k9ac', 'narrow'}

-If you are not sure which to use it is best to begin with narrow.
+If you are not sure which to use, it is best to begin with narrow.

 ### 2. Generate YAML config file for analysis

 ```bash
 bcbio_nextgen.py -w template metadata/chip-example.yaml metadata/neurons.csv fastq
 ```

-In the result you should see a folder structure:
+You should see a folder structure:
 ```
 neurons
 |---config